• Skip to primary navigation

 🌡️ Lebanese Pickle Storage

 How do you store pickles after fermenting or pickling?
-Simply put a regular lid and ring on the glass jar and put it in the fridge.
+Simply put a regular lid and ring loosely on the glass jar and put it in the fridge.
 Make sure the turnips and beets stay below the level of the liquid.

 Lebanese pickles mellow out and becomes better with age after a few days in the fridge.
 The turnip flavor becomes less sharp, and the flavor is just more enjoyable overall.
 The pickles will last in the fridge for 1-2 months, and they just get better and better, IMVHO.